postsharp/postsharp-emails/metalama-email-course/140-custom-validation-aspect.md

 - How aspects can be applied to derived types.
 - The use and role of Fabrics.

 After establishing a good working knowledge of the Metalama framework, the next step is to determine whether you'll need the rule to be available as a custom attribute, a compile-time method invoked from a fabric, or both.
-Generally, attributes are used when the requirement is to apply rules individually, while fabrics are used to apply them to numerous items at once.
+Generally, attributes are used when the requirement is to apply rules individually, while fabrics are used to apply them to numerous items simultaneously.

-Your next decision revolves around how the target declaration is used in your code.
+Your next decision involves how the target declaration is used in your code.
 For instance, if you want to restrict the areas where an interface could be implemented, you'd need to verify references.
 Conversely, if you're concerned about the number of parameters a method could accept, you would need to validate types rather than references.

 The final decision to be made is whether the validation will be inheritable, meaning derived types can inherit it from a base type.